Tom-A-Lynch/llama-cpp-experiments/mac-metal/README.md

    - Use `-ngl` to balance GPU layers across machines for optimal performance.
    - Experiment with different batch sizes (`--batch-size`)
    - Quantize (`-q`) for larger models to reduce memory usage.
+   - Currently working on performance tuning for llama-405, please contact or reach out if you are doing the same with M2 mac studios

 ## Useful Info
 - https://github.com/ggerganov/llama.cpp